NeelimaGadwala/BreastCancer_detect/README.md

 # BreastCancer_detect
-Detection of Breast Cancer using benign and malignant
+Detection of Breast Cancer using benign and malignant tumor images